GetPageSpeed/nginx-extras-docs/docs/modules/testcookie.md

 ---

 title: "NGINX testcookie robot mitigation module"
 description: "RPM package nginx-module-testcookie.
 Simple robot mitigation module using cookie based challenge/response technique.
 Not supported any more.
 Challenge cookies can be set using different methods:  * Set-Cookie + 302/307 HTTP Location redirect * Set-Cookie + HTML meta refresh redirect * Custom template, JavaScript can be used here.
-To prevent automatic parsing, challenge cookie value can be encrypted with AES-128 in CBC mode using custom/random key and iv, and then decrypted at client side with JavaScript. "
+To prevent automatic parsing, challenge cookie value can be encrypted with AES-128 in CBC mode using custom/random key and iv, and then decrypted at client side with JavaScript."

 ---